Welcome, to this online guide to Euclidean Geometry, produced by In2infinity, and written by Sunil Jenkar.

 - Pairs of consecutive exterior angles add up to 180 degrees (or a straight angle).

-As we have already seen how euclid derives his results from axioms and then further results from previously established results and so on, in a similar way these elementary results that we have just discussed form the basis to understand more complex ideas which we will discuss in the next section about polygons.
+As we have already seen how Euclid derives his results from axioms and then further results from previously established results and so on, similarly these elementary results that we have just discussed, form the basis to understand more complex ideas which we will discuss in the next section about polygons.